timbec/writing-portfolio-gatsby/README.md

 The reason for using a JS front end on top of Wordpress is I have well over a couple hundred posts on this site, organized by category (and to some extent by tag); thus moving to a separate stack would have been difficult.

 This is very much a work in process.
 CSS Grid will be used to organize styles on the front end.

+My model for the basic design is the online travel magazine Roads and Kingdoms: https://roadsandkingdoms.com/